-Trump says Islamic State leader Baghdadi dead in U.S. forces raid
+Islamic State leader Baghdadi died 'in panic and dread', says Trump

 “He was a sick and depraved man and now he’s gone.”

-Trump said “many” of Baghdadi’s people were killed and added that in blowing himself up, Baghdadi also killed three children.
+Trump said “many” of Baghdadi’s people were killed and added that in blowing himself up, Baghdadi also killed three of his children.

-U.S. forces suffered no personnel losses, he said, with the only injury being to a military dog.
+U.S. forces suffered no personnel losses, he said.
 He also thanked Russia, Turkey, Syria and Iraq for their support.

+Turkey said it was proud to have helped “bring a notorious terrorist to justice” and Israel’s Prime Minister Benjamin Netanyahu congratulated Trump on an “impressive achievement”.

+But Russia’s response was muted, with the defense ministry in Moscow saying merely that it had no reliable information on the U.S. raid.

 Baghdadi had long been sought by the United States as head of a jihadist group that at one point controlled large areas of Syria and Iraq, where it declared a caliphate.
 Islamic State has carried out atrocities against religious minorities and attacks on five continents in the name of an ultra-fanatic version Islam that horrified mainstream Muslims.